Sanibel Seasons: What the weather is like year round

 I found this chart online that perfectly illustrates the difference between fall and winter in Sanibel compared to Chicago.

 I love living in a place where I can enjoy the outdoors year round.
+Being able to go one bike rides, enjoy a day at Sundial Resort or just lay on the back porch and read a book.
 I’ll just have to invite my friend down to visit a bit more often!